nyurik/kibana-vega-vis/README.md

 # Vega visualization plugin for Kibana

+**ATTENTION:** This code is mostly unmaintained because Vega plugin is now integrated into core Kibana and has more recent functionality.

 > Build [Vega](https://vega.github.io/vega/examples/) and [Vega-Lite](https://vega.github.io/vega-lite/examples/) data visualizations into Kibana, either standalone, or on top of a map.

 _Kibana 6.2 includes this plugin without the leaflet (`type=map`) support._